For some reason, the Parmelees often served as

 worship services and to maintain the drum at his

 own expense.
-He may have fought in King Philip's War.
+He died in King Philip's War.

 |